jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

 * How to use the **srctl** command line tool to program SRv6 routes on Linux hosts or VPP

 ## srctl command line tool
 As mentioned in the introduction, **srctl** is a command line tool that allows us to access SRv6 network services by programing SRv6 routes on Linux hosts or VPP.
-It is modeled after *kubectl*, and as such it expects to be fed a yaml file defining the source and destination prefixes for which we want a specific SRv6 network service.
-When the user runs the command, **srctl** will call the Jalapeno API and pass the list of source and destination prefixes and the requested network service(s) or constraint(s).
+It is modeled after *kubectl*, and as such it expects to be fed a *yaml* file defining the source and destination prefixes or endpionts for which we want a specific SRv6 network service.
+When the user runs the command, **srctl** will call the Jalapeno API and pass the yaml file data.
 Jalapeno will perform its path calculations and will return a set of SRv6 instructions. **srctl** will then program the SRv6 routes on the Linux host or VPP.

  `srctl's` currently supported network services are: